Agent tools reference

 download_url

-Download a file from a URL via plain HTTP GET and save it to the project's drive bucket.
-Use this for images, PDFs, CSVs, etc. Returns the drive path and a fresh signed URL.
+Download a file from a URL via plain HTTP GET and save it to the workspace drive.
+Use this for images, PDFs, CSVs, etc. Returns the saved drive_path (sign it with drive_url only if you need a URL).
 Does NOT resolve share links (Google Drive/Dropbox/YouTube) — only direct HTTP(S) URLs work.
 Hard cap: 50MB per file.

 Inputs